sake92/notes/java/OCA - Java SE 8 Programmer I.md

 Default modifiers of an interface method are `public abstract` (you don't have to type it), which means you must implement it in a class.
 Interface **can have** `static` methods.
 Interface **can have** `default` methods (doesn't have to be `override`n in class).

+If a you need to resolve an ambiguous method, you can call super-interface method with following syntax: `SuperInterface.super.myMethod()`.

 ---
 ## applications / main method